The Best Fatty Liver Diet: Modified Mediterranean Diet

 Transitioning to never having alcohol at all was easier than I had initially thought.
 I also started drinking non-alcoholic beer (usually when going out, but not always) a year after reversing my NAFLD and it doesn’t seem to have done any harm.

-But I only did this AFTER reversing it and I am drinking this non-alcoholic beer with moderation (maybe a total of 4 per month, but I have many months when I have none).
+But I only did this AFTER reversing it and I am drinking this non-alcoholic beer in moderation (maybe a total of 4 per month, but I have many months when I have none).

 – When it comes to beverages, I only drink water mostly, as well as tea and coffee.
 It appears that coffee actually helps the liver (according to several reports that I have read) but remember to drink it black or with as little sugar as possible, without any artificial flavorings or cream.

-Freshly squeezed juices are a treat every now and then – but don’t consider them healthy as they are just a lot of sugar since the most important part of the fruit (the puplp) is gone.
+Freshly squeezed juices are a treat every now and then – but don’t consider them healthy as they are just a lot of sugar since the most important part of the fruit (the puplp with healthy fiber) is gone.

 Smoothies are fine, but I personally don’t like them – if you do though, enjoy them!
 I also treat myself with sparkling water every now and then as a replacement for fizzy drinks, sodas and alcohol.